Koenkk/zigbee2mqtt.io/docs/devices/KEYPAD001.md

 ---
 title: "Hive KEYPAD001 control via MQTT"
-description: "Integrate your Hive KEYPAD001 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Hive KEYPAD001 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-09-01T18:11:17Z
 pageClass: device-page
 ---